gatlex/ostrut/README.md

 Open Projects & Known Issues
 ----------------------------

+For a start, this document is rather scanty (left to be done is, e.g., explain opaque type display, preprocessor parametrizations, tutorial on how to pimp own container types, synopsis of the interface).
+In particular the list is far from being complete (:

+- Include unordered variants in this docu (they are already in the code...)

 - Specialization for `std::unordered_multimap`, see e.g. [here](http://en.cppreference.com/w/cpp/container).

 - Specialization for Boost-variants (smart pointers, maps, tuples, pairs, ...).
 (Use forward declarations as for standard library to minimize compile time.)